pdf-mcp: How to Handle Large PDFs in Claude Code with MCP

 The existing MCP tools I found all made the same mistake: a single monolithic function that dumps everything at once.

 This turns PDF reading from a single high-risk operation into a sequence of small, safe, reversible steps.
-The same principle applies to any MCP tool surface — as I learned when giving an AI agent full API access went wrong, fewer focused tools always outperform a kitchen-sink approach.
+The same principle applies to any MCP tool surface, as I learned when giving an AI agent full API access went wrong, fewer focused tools always outperform a kitchen-sink approach.
+For patterns on making each step fail gracefully, see AI Agent Error Handling Patterns (circuit breakers, validation gates, structured fallbacks).

 A typical workflow looks like this:

-Instead of flooding the context with 150 pages, Claude works with 8—and has room left to think.
+Instead of flooding the context with 150 pages, Claude Code works with just 8.
+That leaves room to actually reason.

 Solving the Caching Problem